Parochial Administrator's Lenten Message

-Dear parishioners, pilgrims and devotees of St. Peregrine,
+Dear brothers, sisters, parishioners, pilgrims and devotees of St. Peregrine,

 St. Peregrine Laziosi Diocesan Shrine and Parish

 Holy Hour every First Friday at 5:00PM